Indications

 Hong Kong SAR Department of Health described hair loss as Men's Most Painful.
 The Public Opinion Programme (POP) has conducted 3 studies in Hong Kong regarding the psychological and social impacts of Men Hair Loss.

-Study 1 : The Psychological Effects of Hair Loss in Men
+Study 1 : Psychological Effects - Hair Loss in Men

 • 77.4% believed they look older than the actual age when without hair